Learn how SmartGraph manages state within ReactiveComponents using BehaviorSubjects

 VocabularyBank

-, andUserProgressTracker
+, DifficultyManager

-) maintains its own internal state usingcreate_state
+) maintains its own internal state using create_state

-, andupdate_state
+, get_state

 DifficultyManager

-reacts to correct/incorrect answers by updating the difficulty level and streak count. -
+reacts to correct/incorrect answers by updating the difficulty level and streak count.

 UserProgressTracker

-maintains a running total of words and correct answers across multiple executions. -
+maintains a running total of words and correct answers across multiple executions.

 LanguageLearningApp

-coordinates the flow of state information between components in the pipeline. -
+coordinates the flow of state information between components in the pipeline.

 , provides a powerful and flexible way to handle state within components.
 This approach allows for reactive, state-driven computations while keeping state encapsulated within individual components.